dineshpinto/timetagger/README.md

     WITH_PYTHON			set to build python bindings
     WITH_DOXYGEN		set to build documentation files

-    THREAD_PTHREADS		set to use BOOST threading library THREAD_BOOST		set to use BOOST threading library
+    THREAD_PTHREADS		set to use PTHREAD threading library THREAD_BOOST		set to use BOOST threading library

     WITH_EMBEDDED_DOCS 	set to embedd htms/css/image files into the timetaggerd binary